Qubic-Core-Services/Proposals/Core Services CCF Proposal - Strategy & Operations.md

 * Option 0: No, I don’t want
 * Option 1: Yes, approved the budget of 48.5 bln QUBIC.

-## What does Strategy & Operations
+## What does Strategy & Operations do?

-The S\&O team is responsible for translating Qubic’s strategic vision into tangible results by overseeing the day-to-day execution of the company’s roadmap and milestones.
+The S&O team is responsible for translating Qubic’s strategic vision into tangible results by overseeing the day-to-day execution of the company’s roadmap and milestones.
 We ensure that teams, resources, and timelines are coordinated to meet key milestones and that visibility is created towards the community and investors; whether it’s launching a new hackathon, an upcoming IPO, ecosystem achievements or achieving financial targets.

 We focus on 6 different areas: